 I’ve been shooting for years now with the Fujifilm X100 series of cameras and have come to really love the Q menu.
 The ability to customize your settings and get to anything you want with a single click is genius.

-Have you noticed the default Q menu kind is kind of useless?
-Well, not if you use JPGs, but if you’re a RAW shooter there is a lot on there that you don’t really need.
+Have you noticed that the default Q menu is kind of useless?
+Well, not if you use JPGs, but if you’re a RAW shooter, there is a lot on there that you don’t really need.

 Here is how I’ve changed my Q menu for RAW shooting.

-ISO – I keep the ISO as my first setting.
-It’s nice to have at the tip of your fingers, although I’ve also it set to another Fn button as well.
+ISO—I keep the ISO as my first setting.
+It’s nice to have at the tip of your fingers, although I’ve also set it to another Fn button.
 I don’t use the Fn buttons much because I always forget what they are set to.

-Dynamic Range – I could probably do away with DR in my Q menu, but I still like to adjust it depending on my lighting situations.
-It’s very useful to have to throttle your ISO behind the scenes to preserve highlights in very high contrast situations.
+Dynamic Range – I could probably do away with DR in my Q menu, but I still like to adjust it depending on my lighting situation.
+It’s very useful to have your ISO throttled behind the scenes to preserve highlights in very high-contrast situations.
 It does this even when you’re shooting RAW.

 White Balance – A must for obvious reasons.

-Silent Mode – I find silent mode is really nice when you’re shooting street stuff and want to sneak a shot off behind some pedestrians without them raising suspicion.
+Silent Mode—I find silent mode really nice when you’re shooting street stuff and want to sneak a shot off behind some pedestrians without them raising suspicion.

-LCD Brightness – Nice for when you’re indoors or outdoors.
-At night you can turn it down to save battery and you’ll need it on full power if you’re out in the midday sun.
-Although a true retro photographer would just turn it off and only use the OVF.
+LCD Brightness—This is Nice for indoors or outdoors.
+At night, you can turn it down to save battery, but you’ll need it on full power if you’re out in the midday sun.
+A true retro photographer would just turn it off and only use the OVF.

-ND Filter – Great for outdoor photography or for flash usage.
+ND Filter – Great for outdoor photography or flash usage.

-MF Assist – A nice feature to adjust your focus peak colors and intensity.
-I’m still playing around with these settings but I’m mostly using WH now.
+MF Assist is a nice feature for adjusting focus, peak colors, and intensity.
+I’m still playing around with these settings, but I’m mostly using WH now.

 Self-Timer – A must for slow shutter tripod work or selfies on a tripod.